-9 An "External Distributor" is defined as "a Distributor that receives the Exchange Market Data product and then distributes that data to a third party or one or more Users outside the Distributor's own entity."
+&lt;sup>10 An "External Distributor" is defined as "a Distributor that receives the Exchange Market Data product and then distributes that data to a third party or one or more Users outside the Distributor's own entity."
 Id.

-10 A "User" is defined as "a natural person, a proprietorship, corporation, partnership, or entity, or device (computer or other automated service), that is entitled to receive Exchange data."
+&lt;sup>11 A "User" is defined as "a natural person, a proprietorship, corporation, partnership, or entity, or device (computer or other automated service), that is entitled to receive Exchange data."
 Id.

-11 See Nasdaq Rule 7023(d) (setting forth a Trading Platform Fee of \$5,000 per trading platform up to a maximum of three trading platforms for depth-of-book data).
+&lt;sup>12 See Nasdaq Rule 7023(d) (setting forth a Trading Platform Fee of \$5,000 per trading platform up to a maximum of three trading platforms for depth-of-book data).
 See also NYSE Market Data Fees, November 2015 (providing a monthly fee for non-display usage of \$5,000 for NYSE OpenBook).

-^{12 15} U.S.C.
+U.S.C.
 78f.

-^{13 15} U.S.C.
+U.S.C.
 78f(b)(4).

-14 15 U.S.C.
+U.S.C.
 78k-1.

-15 See 17 CFR 242.603.
+See 17 CFR 242.603.

-16 The Exchange believes that cost-based pricing would be impractical because it would create enormous administrative burdens for all parties, including the Commission, to cost-regulate a large number of participants and standardize and analyze extraordinary amounts of information, accounts, and reports.
+&lt;sup>17 The Exchange believes that cost-based pricing would be impractical because it would create enormous administrative burdens for all parties, including the Commission, to cost-regulate a large number of participants and standardize and analyze extraordinary amounts of information, accounts, and reports.
 In addition, it is impossible to regulate market data prices in isolation from prices charged by markets for other services that are joint products.
 Cost-based rate regulation would also lead to litigation and may distort incentives, including those to minimize costs and to innovate, leading to further waste.
 Under cost-based pricing, the Commission would be burdened with determining a fair rate of return, and the industry could experience frequent rate increases based on escalating expense levels.
 Even in industries historically subject to utility regulation, cost-based ratemaking has been discredited.
 As such, the Exchange believes that cost-based ratemaking would be inappropriate for proprietary market data and inconsistent with Congress's direction that the Commission use its authority to foster the development of the national market system, and that market forces will continue to provide appropriate pricing discipline.
 See Appendix C to

-The proposed amendment to the Internal Distributor fee for EDGX Depth is also equitable and reasonable as, despite the increase, the fee proposed continues to be less than similar fees currently charged by Nasdaq and NYSE for their depth-of-book data products.
-17 In addition, the proposed Non-Display Usage fee by Trading Platforms for EDGX Depth is equitable and reasonable as the fees proposed are equal to, and in some cases less than, similar fees currently charged by Nasdaq for its depth-of-book data.
-Like as proposed by the Exchange, Nasdaq charges subscribers to its depth-of-book data utilized by trading platforms on a nondisplayed basis \$5,000 per month.18 However, unlike the Exchange, a subscriber utilizing Nasdaq depth-ofbook data on more than one Trading Platform would pay \$5,000 per month for each up to a maximum fee of \$15,000.
+The proposed amendment to the Internal Distributor fee for BYX Depth is also equitable and reasonable as, despite the increase, the fee proposed continues to be less than similar fees currently charged by Nasdaq and NYSE for their depth-of-book data products.
+18 In addition, the proposed Non-Display Usage fee by Trading Platforms for BYX Depth is equitable and reasonable as the fees proposed is less than similar fees currently charged by Nasdaq for its depth-of-book data.
+In addition, unlike the Exchange, a subscriber utilizing Nasdaq depth-of-book data on more than one Trading Platform would pay \$5,000 per month for each up to a maximum fee of \$15,000.
 The Exchange proposes to charge the same rate regardless of the number of Trading Platforms receiving the data for Non-Display Usage operated by that subscriber.

-The Trading Platform fee is also equitable and reasonable in that it ensures that heavy users of the EDGX Depth pay an equitable share of the total fees.
+The Trading Platform fee is also equitable and reasonable in that it ensures that heavy users of the BYX Depth pay an equitable share of the total fees.
 Currently, External Distributors pay higher fees than Internal Distributors based upon their assumed higher usage levels.
 The Exchange believes that Trading Platforms are generally high users of the data, using it to power a matching engine for millions or even billions of trading messages per day.